 In this blog post we will change gears a bit from some recent posts on herbs and nutraceuticals and review the research and see what benefits of acupuncture are supported by well performed research.
-Lately we've been writing about B12 injections, pyroluria, multitasking and heart health.
 Acupuncture is a powerful complementary modality that works on an energetic level which can work synergistically with other "physical" approaches like nutrition and herbal remedies.

 Acupuncture is effective for a wide range of conditions.
 In this article we will review research on the benefits of acupuncture for insomnia, neck pain, migraine, low back pain, chronic pain and depression.
 There are many other conditions acupuncture is used to treat.
 We use acupuncture extensively in our office.
-Dr. Diane Mueller, Dr. Miles Nichols, and Dr. Melati Olivia (docs in our clinic) are all Doctors of Acupuncture and Oriental Medicine (in addition to functional medicine).
 We're excited that new, better performed research is being performed to bring more understanding to the ancient practice of acupuncture!

 A brief history of acupuncture